 Education: BS – Biology, Virginia Commonwealth University; Graduate Certificate – Geographic Information Systems (GIS), Penn State

 Liz is the Program Manager for the National Capital Region Network.
 She is responsible for planning, management, and implementation of all aspects of the NCRN I&M Program including managing budgets, establishing workplans, and contributing to the scientific activities of protocol development, data analysis, and interpretation.
 Prior to her selection as Program Manager, Liz served as the network's Botanist, directing NCRN's vast regional forest vegetation monitoring program.
 Before joining I&M, Liz co-directed the California Phenology Project, a long-term plant phenology monitoring program initially funded by the National Park Service Climate Change Response Program.
 Her PhD studies focused on describing and restoring alluvial vegetation in the U.S. Piedmont region.
 Other interests include botanizing, hiking, yoga, and exploring the natural world, near and far, with her family.

 Education: BS - Forestry, University of the South, Sewanee, TN; PhD - Ecology, University of North Carolina

-Megan is an Information Sharing Specialist with the NCRN and the broader natural and cultural resources team within the capital region.
+Megan (she/her) is an Information Sharing Specialist with the NCRN and the broader natural and cultural resources team within the capital region.
 For NCRN, she is primarily responsible for disseminating information about I&M data and monitoring through NPS publications, fact sheets, reports, presentations, and the I&M website.
 She also acts as a communications liaison to the regional parks.
 Before joining I&M, Megan wrote and edited materials for the Association of American Geographers and worked as a gardener at the U.S. National Arboretum.
 Her interests include botany, biogeography, and agricultural ecology.

 Education: BS - Geography, University of Illinois; BFA - Music, University of Illinois; graduate-level coursework in Landscape Design, George Washington University